accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 ###### Android

 1. Activate the **screen reader**.
-1. Locate the interactive components on the screen (e.g. button, link).
+1. Identify the interactive components on the screen (e.g. button, link).
 1. Access each interactive component using the screen reader gestures.
 1. Check that
 	- a role is restored (e.g. button, edit zone, link);